Women's and Children's Health Network

 Chief Executive Officer

-Ms Naomi Dwyer is Chief Executive Officer of the WCHN.
+Ms Lindsey Gough is Chief Executive Officer of the WCHN.

 Executive Leadership Team

-- Phil Robinson - Executive Director, Corporate Services
+- Mr Phil Robinson - Executive Director, Corporate Services

 - Dr Jenny Fereday - Executive Director, Nursing and Midwifery

-- Dr Alison Russell - Acting Executive Director, People and Culture
+- Dr Alison Russell - Interim Executive Lead, Allied Health

-For further information or any questions concerning the Governing Council please contact the Women’s and Children’s Health Network.
+For further information or any questions concerning the Governing Board, please contact the Women’s and Children’s Health Network.